leenkme/leenkme/readme.txt

 Yes, there is now a GUI interface for this in the main leenk.me settings, but if you can still use your own custom URL shortener by using the WordPress action hook 'leenkme_url_shortener' to change the URL shortener used.
 I wrote a post detailing [how to use the bit.ly URL shortener](http://leenk.me/2011/03/22/how-to-use-the-bit-ly-url-shortener-in-leenk-me/).

 == Changelog ==

+= 2.13.0 =
+* Removed a missed deprecated split() call
+* Changed maxlength to 140 characters in Twitter preview box

 = 2.12.0 =
 * Removing Caption/Link Name from Facebooky Array, no longer sending Picture URL (it's entirely OG driven now)